-Hilary has a background in the arts, but pursued a career change in 2017 when she was awarded the Jost Leuschner MSc Dementia Scholarship at UCL.
-Previously, Hilary has worked for Alzheimer's Society creating Dementia Friendly Communities, as a Research Assistant at UCL on the IDEA project (Intervention to Reduce Depressive Symptoms in Early Dementia) and is now working in observational health research using primary and secondary care electronic health records.
+Hilary is a researcher using electronic healthcare records in the Department of Health and Social Care.
+She has a background in the arts, but pursued a career change in 2017 when she was awarded the Jost Leuschner MSc Dementia Scholarship at UCL.
+Previously, Hilary has worked for Alzheimer's Society creating Dementia Friendly Communities, as a Research Assistant at UCL on the IDEA project (Intervention to Reduce Depressive Symptoms in Early Dementia).
+All views are her own.

 Hilary Shepherd appraises and summarises a recent Turkish randomised controlled trial, which explores the effect that music can have on the comfort and anxiety levels of older adults living in a nursing home.[read the full story...]